scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 We chose these architectures because of their popularity in the machine learning community and their different computational demands.
-Large matrix-matrix multiplications dominate in the MLP example and two-dimensional image convolutions with small kernels dominate the convolutional network.
+Large matrix-matrix multiplications dominate in the MLP example and two-dimensional image convolutions with small kernels are the major bottleneck in a convolutional network.
-More information about these models and their learning algorithms is available from the Deep Learning Tutorials [DLT]_.
+More information about these models and their associated learning algorithms is available from the Deep Learning Tutorials [DLT]_.
 The implementations used in these benchmarks are available online [dlb]_.

-CPU timing was carried out on an a Intel(R) Core(TM)2 Duo CPU E8500 @ 3.16GHz with 2 GB of RAM.
+CPU timing was carried out on an an Intel(R) Core(TM)2 Duo CPU E8500 @ 3.16GHz with 2 GB of RAM.
 All implementations were linked against the BLAS implemented in the Intel Math Kernel Library, version 10.2.4.032 and allowed to use only one thread.
 GPU timing was done on a GeForce GTX 285.
-CPU computations were done at double-precision.
-GPU computations were done at single-precision.
+CPU computations were done at double-precision, whereas GPU computations were done at single-precision.

-Our first benchmark is training a single layer MLP by stochastic gradient descent.
+Our first benchmark involves training a single layer MLP by stochastic gradient descent.
 Each implementation repeatedly carried out the following steps:
 (1) multiply 60 784-element input vectors by a :math:`784 \times 500` weight matrix,
-(2) compress the result by tanh,
-(3) multiply the result by a :math:`500 \times 10` matrix, (4) classify the result using a multi-class generalization of logistic regression, (5) compute the gradient by performing similar calculations but in reverse, and finally (6) add the gradients to the parameters.
+(2) apply an element-wise hyperbolic tangent operator (tanh) to the result, (3) multiply the result of the tanh operation by a :math:`500 \times 10` matrix, (4) classify the result using a multi-class generalization of logistic regression, (5) compute the gradient by performing similar calculations but in reverse, and finally (6) add the gradients to the parameters.